 Moving overseas, and to New Zealand in particular, is something that many people have planned for some time, especially as they look to embark on a new career or job opportunities.
 Furthermore, moving to a whole new country brings with it an exciting new chapter.
 There is certainly no shortage of great reasons for moving to New Zealand.
 However, Covid-19 has put all of these best-laid plans on the back burner for the time being, as travel has been halted.

 The world has been stopped in its tracks but New Zealand has proven how vital the closure of borders has been in their fight against the disease.
-Despite this, with the country keeping Covid-19 under control and with the introduction of vaccines, it’s now become possible for New Zealand to begin reopening again.
+Because of this, with the country keeping Covid-19 under control and with the introduction of vaccines, it’s now become possible for New Zealand to begin reopening again.

 The Skilled Migration Programme was closed in 2020 because of the pandemic but all of that is now changing as new updates are putting a positive light on the possibility of migrating to New Zealand once again.